-CA: This is the second year you've run this program.
+CA: This is the third year you've run this program.
 What has the feedback from participants been like?

 CH: I've heard very good things from candidates and when I go on campus, students I haven't even interviewed come up and say it sounds good.
 Even those candidates who decide to go to another firm have been very positive about it and felt it was unique.
 People also say it gives them a good perspective, not just on the firm, but the type of people the firm is recruiting as they're meeting lots of other candidates.
 It's nice for the students to look around and say, 'these are the people I want to work with in the summer class.'
 There are real benefits to having a model which brings people together.

 CA: So if they make it onto the summer program, how can they impress?